Merrily We Roll Along (musical): Documentary

 Original cast member Lonny Price directed the documentary Best Worst Thing That Ever Could Have Happened, describing the "thrilling, wrenching experience" of the original production.
 The film opened November 18, 2016, in New York City, followed by a question-and-answer session with Price, moderated by Bernadette Peters.

 Film adaptation

 Richard Linklater announced in 2019 that he would film an adaptation of the musical over the course of twenty years, allowing the cast to age with their characters (a style Linklater used in Boyhood).
 Actors Ben Platt, Paul Mescal, and Beanie Feldstein portray Charley, Frank, and Mary.

-Mescal replaced Blake Jenner, who was initially attached to the project.
+In popular culture

 The 2017 film Lady Bird includes a school production of Merrily We Roll Along in its story; one of the students in the production was played by Feldstein.